The best places to live in Utrecht

 Here is a list of some of the most popular areas and suburbs in Utrecht.

 City centre in Utrecht

-Oost, which translates to east, is home to the university and Utrecht Science Park, so students typically look for housing here.
+Oost, which translates to 'east', is home to the university and Utrecht Science Park, so students typically look for housing here.
 Given the high demand and central location, accommodation in Oost can be expensive.

 Family-friendly areas in Utrecht

-Leidsche Rijn is considered to be one of the largest new development in the Netherlands.
+Leidsche Rijn is considered to be one of the largest new developments in the Netherlands.
 It consists of a smaller area of the same name (Leidsche Rijn) and Vleuten-De Meern, which covers two urbanised neighbourhoods.

 ►Learn more about the property market in Accommodation in Utrecht